Ahead of New Year's ball drop, U.S. Strategic Command jokes: We're ready to drop something 'bigger'

 The joke was followed by a slickly produced video of stealth jets with the words "stealth, ready, and lethal" flashing across the screen.
 The tweet encourages followers to "watch to the end!"
 If you do, you'll see two bombs released from a plane, followed by several massive explosions.

 The unified command, which is part of the Department of Defense and whose slogan is "peace is our profession," readies and controls the nation's nuclear arms, among other things.
-It is unclear if the tweeted joke was a reference to nuclear arms or other kinds of force.
+It wasn't clear if the "something much, much bigger" was a reference to conventional bombs or the country's nukes, though many interpreted it to be about the latter.
 Strategic Command did not immediately respond to a request for comment from NBC News.

 Twitter users responded to the New Year's Eve message with a mix of confusion and unease.